guangylegend/Prediction_Hive/README.md

 All the data are crawled and extracted from these two sources.
 1. https://github.com/openfootball/eng-england
 2. https://www.whoscored.com/Regions/252/Tournaments/2/England-Premier-League
-Input data can be found at: https://drive.google.com/open?id=0B9nM4VUJJoq8T1VaWFJ3ak54U28

 Features extracted are listed in the file "Feature list".
 Change the indexes written in each algorithms to try lots of combinations of features.
-Some screen shots of results are attached, as the proof of successful running.